BrokenShell/Fortuna/docs/algorithms.md

 ## TruffleShuffle and wide distributions

-TruffleShuffle began with a question about efficient “wide distributions”: how can a selector retain broad general coverage without producing the locally clumpy texture of independent uniform draws?
+TruffleShuffle began with a question about efficient “wide distributions”: how can a selector combine broad general coverage with less of the locally clumpy texture of independent uniform draws?

 Fortuna's answer is a prepared stateful selector: